FREQUENTLY ASKED QUESTIONS

-Just wear comfortable clothing and if you can bring copies of blood tests or scans relevant to your visit, only if you can, please bring them along with you.
-Otherwise further advice will be discussed at your consult and Silvia works with General Practitioners and other allied health practitioners to look after you.
+Just wear comfortable clothing and if possible, you can bring along copies of blood tests or scans relevant to your condition, Otherwise further advice will be discussed at your consult and Silvia works with General Practitioners and other allied health practitioners to look after you.

 IS ACUPUNCTURE SAFE?

 All practitioners of acupuncture and Chinese medicine need to be registered with AHPRA, therefore it is a regulated proffession.
 Silvia is registered under both divisions of Chinese herbal medicine and acupuncture with the Chinese Medicine Registration Board of Australia (CMBA).

 Be aware that acupuncture is VERY different to dry needling, a modality that chiropractors, physiotherapists and osteopaths use in conjunction with their treatment.
 Always check qualifications and check their association memberships & registration if unsure.
 Medical acupuncture is also different to traditional Chinese medicine acupuncture.

 It is best to exercise before treatments on the day you have acupuncture or massage so to allow your body to enable the healing and repairing process to flow on after you have had treatment without any disruption.
 Therefore you are not allowing your body to use energy elsewhere, where it could be used to repair your condition or injury!
 Eat good clean healthy food, hydrate and relax after treatments if you can to get the most out of it.
 It is okay to continue exercise the next day after treatment.

 WHERE ARE YOU LOCATED AND HOW DO I PAY?